AFLplusplus/AFLplusplus/docs/env_variables.md

     (empty/non present) will add no tags to the metrics.
 For more information, see [rpc_statsd.md](rpc_statsd.md).

+  - `AFL_SYNC_TIME` allows you to specify a different minimal time (in minutes) between fuzzing instances synchronization.
+Default sync time is 30 minutes, note that time is halfed for -M main nodes.

   - Setting `AFL_TARGET_ENV` causes AFL++ to set extra environment variables for the target binary.
 Example: `AFL_TARGET_ENV="VAR1=1 VAR2='a b c'" afl-fuzz ... `.
 This exists mostly for things like `LD_LIBRARY_PATH` but it would